Five Below (NASDAQ:FIVE) Updates FY 2022 Earnings Guidance

-Five Below (NASDAQ:FIVE – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+Five Below (NASDAQ:FIVE – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $5.190-$5.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.860.
 The company issued revenue guidance of $3.16 billion-$3.26 billion, compared to the consensus revenue estimate of $3.33 billion.Five Below also updated its Q1 2022 guidance to $0.540-$0.620 EPS.

-A number of research firms have issued reports on FIVE.
-Deutsche Bank Aktiengesellschaft raised their target price on Five Below from $276.00 to $284.00 and gave the company a buy rating in a report on Thursday, March 31st.
-Citigroup raised Five Below from a neutral rating to a buy rating and lifted their price objective for the stock from $176.00 to $205.00 in a report on Thursday, March 31st.
-Craig Hallum decreased their price objective on Five Below from $240.00 to $230.00 in a report on Thursday, March 31st.
-Telsey Advisory Group decreased their price objective on Five Below from $235.00 to $230.00 and set an outperform rating on the stock in a report on Thursday, March 31st.
-Finally, StockNews.com started coverage on Five Below in a report on Thursday, March 31st.
-They set a hold rating on the stock.
-Three equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $223.72.
+Five Below (NASDAQ:FIVE – Get Rating) last released its quarterly earnings results on Wednesday, March 30th.
+The specialty retailer reported $2.49 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.48 by $0.01.
+The business had revenue of $996.30 million during the quarter, compared to the consensus estimate of $1.01 billion.
+Five Below had a return on equity of 27.29% and a net margin of 9.79%.
+The firm’s quarterly revenue was up 16.1% on a year-over-year basis.
+During the same period in the previous year, the company posted $2.20 EPS.
+As a group, equities analysts forecast that Five Below will post 5.55 EPS for the current fiscal year.

-Hedge funds have recently added to or reduced their stakes in the company.
-NEXT Financial Group Inc increased its holdings in Five Below by 4.0% in the fourth quarter.
-NEXT Financial Group Inc now owns 3,115 shares of the specialty retailer’s stock valued at $644,000 after purchasing an additional 120 shares during the last quarter.
-Horizon Investments LLC grew its stake in Five Below by 6.4% in the fourth quarter.
-Horizon Investments LLC now owns 3,954 shares of the specialty retailer’s stock valued at $818,000 after acquiring an additional 239 shares during the period.
-Sei Investments Co. grew its stake in Five Below by 1.3% in the fourth quarter.
-Sei Investments Co. now owns 76,329 shares of the specialty retailer’s stock valued at $15,790,000 after acquiring an additional 962 shares during the period.
-Cetera Investment Advisers acquired a new position in Five Below in the fourth quarter valued at about $216,000.
-Finally, Lombard Odier Asset Management USA Corp boosted its position in shares of Five Below by 193.1% during the fourth quarter.
-Lombard Odier Asset Management USA Corp now owns 4,575 shares of the specialty retailer’s stock worth $947,000 after buying an additional 3,014 shares during the period.
-Institutional investors own 99.35% of the company’s stock.
+A number of hedge funds have recently modified their holdings of FIVE.
+Cetera Investment Advisers bought a new stake in shares of Five Below in the 4th quarter valued at about $216,000.
+NEXT Financial Group Inc grew its position in shares of Five Below by 4.0% in the 4th quarter.
+NEXT Financial Group Inc now owns 3,115 shares of the specialty retailer’s stock valued at $644,000 after buying an additional 120 shares during the last quarter.
+Horizon Investments LLC grew its position in shares of Five Below by 6.4% in the 4th quarter.
+Horizon Investments LLC now owns 3,954 shares of the specialty retailer’s stock valued at $818,000 after buying an additional 239 shares during the last quarter.
+Lombard Odier Asset Management USA Corp grew its position in shares of Five Below by 193.1% in the 4th quarter.
+Lombard Odier Asset Management USA Corp now owns 4,575 shares of the specialty retailer’s stock valued at $947,000 after buying an additional 3,014 shares during the last quarter.
+Finally, Weiss Multi Strategy Advisers LLC bought a new stake in shares of Five Below in the 4th quarter valued at about $4,148,000.
+Institutional investors and hedge funds own 99.35% of the company’s stock.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including novelty socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and T-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, including glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty dÃ©cor, and related items, as well as provides storage options for the customers room.